 I believe MGMA benchmarks are not particularly useful in compensation negotiations.
+Employers will argue that they are in a “fair” range, or that they need not be in a fair range because of something special about the job.
 One or more viable competing offers within your geographic region provides much more leverage when negotiating compensation.
 Arguing you are deserving of the 85th percentile instead of the 65th percentile is not often a winning argument.
 However, being outbid by a local competitor often garners much more attention during compensation negotiations.

 Employers who provide lower than average salary often do so for a meaningful reason; they may offer a special work-life balance; may be an academic institution that offer many other valuable perks that sweeten the deal; may be in a highly-desirable location; or they truly offer a meaningful altruistic or philanthropic satisfaction.
+I have no problem recommending a physician take a job in the 25th percentile and turning down a job in the 75th percentile.
 You should not let a corporate medicine-like employer try to compare themselves to academia just so they can justify paying you less.
 Physician employers love to pray on a physician’s good nature, altruism, sense of duty, and commitment to their patients, often to their own financial benefit.

 We are a patient-focused practice, and we can’t (insert physician-friendly request)